olefirenko/vue-google-autocomplete/README.md

 The input field will get this placeholder text.

-#### disableGeoLocate
+#### enable-geolocate
 Type: `Boolean`
 Default: `false`

-The autocomplete is biased towards the user current location.
-This requires the user to enable geolocation, unfortunately.
-Set to `true` if you want to disable geolocation.
+Bias the search towards user current location.